10 Powerful Tips to Lose Weight After 50

 One, they are crazy addictive.
 They mess with your brain.
 However, they are incredibly bad for our bodies when we eat too much.

 Here’s the bottom line.
-These foods, even in modest quantities can keep you stuck or gaining weight forever.
+These foods, even in modest quantities can keep you stuck or gaining weight forever because they raise your insulin and when you eat them too often you always have glucose in your blood.

 After years of consumption, most women have some level of insulin resistance.
 Your body literally cannot remove enough glucose from your bloodstream and instead stores it as fat.